“How do you clean your pastry cloths?”

 What is a pastry cloth?

 A pastry cloth is a piece of heavy durable fabric on which one can roll out doughs.
-My pastry cloths are made of heavy cotton duck but in a pinch one could roll out on a cotton tablecloth if needed.
+My pastry cloths are made of unbleached cotton denim but in a pinch one could roll out on a cotton tablecloth if needed.

 Most pastry cloths have neatly hemmed or serged edges but if you don’t mind some fraying or strings of unhemmed/unfinished edges you can just cut or rip a clean piece of heavy cotton fabric and you will be good to go.